Winners have been chosen, we're confirming the eligibility based on region/hardware capability and will announce soon - cstanton

-The GPS Modem supports eDRX and PSM and enhances LTE-M and NB-IoT coverage.
+The LTE Modem supports eDRX and PSM and enhances LTE-M and NB-IoT coverage.
 The RF front end offers a 50 Ω single pin antenna interface with 23 dBm output power and supports LTE bands (700 MHz to 2.2 GHz).
 The modem firmware includes LTE stack layers L1-L3, IPv4/IPv6, TCP/UDP, and TLS/DTLS.
 The application processor contains application layer protocols like CoAP, LWM2M, or MQTT and communicates with the LTE modem through a BSD secure socket API.
 The nRF9160 LTE modem is compatible with both SIM and eSIM, and plug-in or soldered.
 The device provides power and automatically manages all communication.

 - 5.8 EC-GSM IoT

 Extended Coverage GSM (EC-GSM) is similar to NB-IoT since both use 180 kHz, and only existing GSM networks are taken advantage of.
 A simple firmware upgrade will enable the 2G chips to be reused.
 Such an upgrade makes the PSM and eDRX power-efficient.
 The EC-GSM's biggest advantage-and also its disadvantage-are its ties to the present GSM radio interface.